Jaxon Closes First Tranche of Flow Through Financing

 Jaxon issued 2,173,914 flow-through shares at a price of $0.32 in this tranche.
 All shares from this placement are subject to a four-month hold from the date of issuance.
 The private placement is subject to final TSX Venture approval.

-Proceeds from this first tranche will be used to continue the drilling program underway at Jaxon's Hazelton Project on the Max VMS Target, and will also be applied to other precious and base metal targets at Hazelton as well as the company's More Creek Project in the Golden Triangle.
+Proceeds will be used to continue the drilling program underway at Jaxon's Hazelton Project on the Max VMS Target, and will also be applied to other precious and base metal targets at Hazelton as well as the company's More Creek Project in the Golden Triangle.

 About Jaxon